jeswin/nsoap/README.md

 - Cookies (later)

 This means that if a parameter say "x" is defined in the Headers and in the Body, the value found in Headers will take precedence.

+# Status Codes

+--PLACEHOLDER--

+Routers may set the status code to 200 when the function executes without errors and 500 if an exception was thrown.
+If special status codes are needed (say HTTP 301 Permanent Redirect), applications are expected to directly use the response object provided by the router.

+# Reading Streams

+--PLACEHOLDER-- Some data is best accessed as streams on the server-side for performance reasons.

+# Writing streams

+--PLACEHOLDER--

 # Security implications of ignoring HTTP methods